JulieKFurberg/recurrentpseudo/README.md

 and Zeger (*Longitudinal data analysis using generalized linear models (1986)*).

-The GEE procedure can accommodate the fact that each individual can have several (pseudo-)observations.
+The GEE procedure accommodates the fact that each individual can have several (pseudo-)observations.

 ## One-dimensional pseudo-observations